suneel-singh-93/suneel-singh-93/README.md

 - 👋 Hi, I’m @suneel-singh-93
 - 👀 I’m interested in ...android development
-- 🌱 I’m currently learning ...kotlin , python and other
+- 🌱 I’m currently learning ...kotlin , python and other , flutter
-- 💞️ I’m looking to collaborate on ... java and kotlin , python - django
+- 💞️ I’m looking to collaborate on ... java and kotlin , python - django  new add flutter - dart
 - 📫 How to reach me ... suneels93@hotmail.com

 <!---